JoyfulReaper/Random_Github/README.md

 Random GitHub does not require an account and does not use advertising or third-party analytics.

+Public visitor statistics contain aggregate counts only.

+Mission Control uses a keyed visitor hash to correlate repeat activity without publishing raw visitor IP addresses.

-See the site's **Privacy** page for details about session tokens, Mission Control telemetry, cookies, and external requests.
+See the site's **Privacy** page for additional details about sessions, telemetry, cookies, local statistics, and external requests.

 ## License

-See `LICENSE` for license information.
+See `LICENSE.md` for license information.